beenlanced/ml_handling_imbalanced_data/README.md

 ## Installation Steps

-- The Python version used for this project is `Python 3.12` to be compatible with some of the other packages
+- The Python version used for this project is `Python 3.12` to be compatible with some of the other packages,
 - `imblearn` version 0.0,
-- `scikit-learn` version 1.6.1,
+- `scikit-learn` version 1.6.1, and
 - `imbalanced-learn` version 0.13.0,

 ### Clone the Repo